Step-by-Step: Basic Approach

 The following approach is best suited for organizations with one or two registered Grants.gov users.
 Any unregistered collaborators will need to be given PDF versions of the application forms.

-1. Make sure at least one person at your organization is registered and has the AOR role
+1. Make sure at least one person at your organization is registered and has one of the core AOR roles

 Without a Grants.gov account, a team member will not be able to access the workspace and fill out application webforms.
-At least one registered user should have the AOR role so that a workspace can be created and an application submitted.
-If you want additional individuals to help complete online webforms, then all these contributors should register a Grants.gov account.
+In this scenario, at least one registered user should have one of the core AOR roles so that a workspace can be created and an application submitted.
+If you want additional individuals to help complete webforms, then all these contributors should register a Grants.gov account.

 2. Design an internal application workflow that ensures each PDF form is downloaded from the workspace and shared with unregistered team members

 Use our interactive workflow graphic to understand, at a high level, the process you will need to follow to complete your application.
 Not all steps in the workflow will apply to teams of one or two applicants.